filijiri/studna/README.md

 ### Players
 Red player: left and right arrow keys to move, down to start

-Yellow player: A and D, S to start
+Yellow player: A and D to move, S to start

 Blue player: J and L to move, K to start